-Qatar Airways Ltd., one of the biggest customers for Boeing (BA) Co.’s Dreamliner, said heightened scrutiny of the model after a plane caught fire at the Boston airport won’t damp the carrier’s purchase plans.
+Qatar Airways Ltd., one of the biggest customers for Boeing (BA:US) Co.’s Dreamliner, said heightened scrutiny of the model after a plane caught fire at the Boston airport won’t damp the carrier’s purchase plans.

 “We will have these problems,” Qatar Chief Executive Officer Akbar al Baker, known to publicly slam plane manufacturers including Boeing for performances deemed sub-par, told reporters in Doha today.
 “We’ve had no other technical issues.
 There will be small teething problems.”

 This is a crucial year for the 787 as Chicago-based Boeing increases deliveries and production, trying to get out from under the weight of seven delays to the jet’s introduction that spanned more than three years.
 Qatar still has about 25 unfilled orders for the 787 and al Baker has said he wants to order a larger version of the plane if Boeing offers it.

 The fire, spotted Jan.
 7 on a Japan Airlines (9201) Co. plane after passengers disembarked from a flight that began in Tokyo, and a fuel leak that delayed another Dreamliner at the same airport are the latest image setbacks to plague the world’s first jet with a fuselage made chiefly of composite materials.
 The Dreamliner entered commercial service in late 2011.

 Boeing, which said yesterday it has “complete confidence” in the new model, is set to double production of the 787 this year to help fill remaining orders for about 800.
 The planemaker has delivered about 50 of the jets to eight customers: All Nippon Airways Co., Japan Airlines, Air India Ltd., Ethiopian Airlines, Chile’s LAN Airlines, LOT Polish Airlines SA, United Continental Holdings Inc. and Qatar Airways.